 Of all the challenges that parenting brings into your life, there is nothing quite like your child going off to college.

 On one hand, you are fiercely proud of them, delighted that their hard work and application is paying off.
-You’re excited for their future and what you think they will achieve.
+You’re excited about their future and what you think they will achieve.

 If you’re facing the same situation, the tips below might help you cope with it.